The 11 Best Travel Credit Cards of 2025

 Why It’s a Great Pick:

-• Premium Travel Perks: Enjoy access to over 1,300 airport lounges worldwide, $200 airline fee credit, and $200 hotel credits annually when booked through American Express Travel using your Platinum Card® (the Hotel Collection requires a minimum two-night stay).
+- Premium Travel Perks: Enjoy access to over 1,400 airport lounges worldwide, up to $200 airline fee credits (enrollment is required for select benefits), and up to $200 hotel credits annually when booked through American Express Travel using your Platinum Card® (the Hotel Collection requires a minimum two-night stay).

-• Big Rewards on Travel: Earn 5X Membership Rewards® Points on flights and hotels booked through American Express Travel.
+- Big Rewards on Travel: Earn 5X Membership Rewards® Points for flights booked directly with airlines or with American Express Travel up to $500,000 on these purchases per calendar year and earn 5X Membership Rewards® Points on prepaid hotels booked with American Express Travel.

-• Membership Rewards: Earn 80,000 Membership Rewards(R) Points after you spend $8,000 on eligible purchases on your new Card in your first 6 months of Card Membership.
+- Membership Rewards: Earn 80,000 Membership Rewards® Points after you spend $8,000 on eligible purchases on your new Card in your first 6 months of Card Membership.

 Things to Keep in Mind:

-• Limited Bonus Categories: The bonus points only apply to flights and prepaid hotels, so everyday purchases earn 1X points.
+- Limited Bonus Categories: The bonus points only apply to flights and prepaid hotels, so you earn 1x points on other eligible purchases.

-Real-Life Scenario: If you’re a frequent traveler who loves luxury perks and can take full advantage of the card’s many credits, The Platinum Card® delivers premium value.
+Real-Life Scenario: If you’re a frequent traveler who loves luxury perks and can take full advantage of the card’s many credits, The The Platinum Card® from American Express delivers premium value.

 Explore The Platinum Card® from American Express

 The American Express® Gold Card shines when it comes to rewards for dining out and grocery shopping, making it a great fit for foodies and frequent travelers alike.
-With 4X points on dining and 3X points on flights, this card makes everyday spending feel rewarding (terms apply).
+With points on dining and flights, this card makes everyday spending feel rewarding (terms apply).

 Why It’s a Great Pick:

-• Dining Credits: Enjoy up to $120 in dining credits annually at select restaurants.
+- Dining Credit: Enjoy up to $120 in dining credits annually, or $10 in credit per month, at select food delivery services and restaurants.
+Enrollment is required.

 Things to Keep in Mind: